Darkvader007/js-for-react-native-11118661/README.md

 If the number is even it is capitalized using the toUpperCase method and iff it is odd it is converted to lowercase using toLowerCase method.
 It was tested out with a piece of code right after it.

+Task 3 required me to use the other functions already created and the use of JSON.